Bitcoin Series #1 - The Basics

 - The issuance, through block rewards to miners as described above, will follow a block schedule as follows:

 - The difficulty of the cryptographic problem is adjusted over time (every 2016 blocks) to try and keep the block generation time around 10 minutes.
-That is, if more computing power joins the bitcoin network, difficulty will be adjusted higher.
+That is, if more computing power joins the Bitcoin network, difficulty will be adjusted higher.
 If computing power leaves the network, difficulty will be adjusted lower – so as to try to keep block generation times rather constant.

 - The block size is set at a maximum of 1 MB.
 This could be changed, and indeed other crytocurrencies (as well as Bitcoin versions) are born because of seeking another limit.
 1 MB allows for around 2,000 transactions to be included in each block, so this sets the limit of how many transactions the bitcoin network can accept per second (3-3.5/second).